awslabs/aurora-snapshot-tool/README.md

 * 3 Lambda functions (TakeSnapshotsAurora, ShareSnapshotsAurora, DeleteOldSnapshotsAurora)
 * 3 State Machines (Amazon Step Functions) to trigger execution of each Lambda function (stateMachineTakeSnapshotAurora, stateMachineShareSnapshotAurora, stateMachineDeleteOldSnapshotsAurora)
 * 3 Cloudwatch Event Rules to trigger the state functions
-* 3 Cloudwatch Alarms and associated SNS Topics to alert on State Machines failures
+* 3 Cloudwatch Alarms and 1 associated SNS Topic to alert on State Machines failures
 * A Cloudformation stack containing all these resources

 #### Installing in the source account